Fort Riley Job Fair

 Facility Access Information

-- Candidates who do not possess a Military/DOD ID must enter through the Visitor's Center (Bldg 885) located just prior to the Henry Gate Access Control Point (Exit 301, U.S. Interstate Highway 70).
+- Candidates who do not possess a valid Military/DOD ID must request a base access visitor's pass from the Visitor's Center (Bldg 885) located just prior to the Henry Gate Access Control Point (Exit 301, U.S. Interstate Highway 70).

-Local Exhibitors or those arriving early may obtain a Visitor's Pass prior to the date of the event.
-Anyone who wishes to complete the application in advance should click HERE.
-Please print and carry the completed application to the Visitor's Center for the review process
+Local candidates, or those arriving early, may obtain a Visitor's Pass prior to the date of the event.
+Anyone who wishes to complete the required application, in advance, should click HERE.
+Please print and carry the completed application to the Visitor's Center for the review process.
+Please allow additional time for this process to be completed the morning of, as the Visitor's Center can be extremely busy.

 Complete Base Access information can be found in the link below: